front-commerce/developers.front-commerce.com/source/docs/magento2/graphql.md

 ---
 id: magento2-graphql
 title: Magento2 GraphQL schema
+description: Front-Commerce aims at making Magento developers productive by allowing them to work with what they know from Magento.
+This page explains how you could expose parts of the Magento GraphQL schema in your application.
 ---

-Front-Commerce aims at making Magento developers productive by allowing them to work with what they know from Magento.

-In order to achieve this, our goal is to expose as much [Magento’s GraphQL schema](https://devdocs.magento.com/guides/v2.3/graphql/) as possible in Front-Commerce.
+In order to help closing the gap between GraphQL features, our goal is to expose as much [Magento’s GraphQL schema](https://devdocs.magento.com/guides/v2.3/graphql/) as possible in Front-Commerce.
 We follow evolutions in Magento core very closely, and aim at including the new stable parts of this schema in Front-Commerce **as soon as they match the parts we’ve developed over the years in terms of feature, performance and stability**.

 This section details what is available so far.